hinghuynh/hinghuynh.github.io/_posts/2014-05-21-week9_cultural_blog.md

 I literally applied to Dev Bootcamp a week after the idea of possibly becoming a programmer.
 When applying I had only about a week of ruby tutorials as my programming experience.
 I applied to the boot camp with a table mindset.
 Thinking this would be a good way to find a high paying job secure job, key emphasis on “secure.”
 I’m at point in my life where a stable nine to five job with a steady paycheck is super appealing.
 My thought process went only as far as if I did the work required of me, I would have a high chance of landing a high paying junior developer position.
 I didn’t really know if I was going to really enjoy programming or expect to enjoy the learning experience.
 It wasn’t until I started doing some Ruby challenges in the pre Phase 0 prep work that I realize programming could be pretty enjoyable.
 You actually get use your thinking apparatus to creatively think of solutions.
 I had this misconception that programming was more regurgitating syntax that you memorized to create a solution.
 After solving some of the ruby challenges and getting access to my cohort’s completed solutions, I realize with exercises so simple there could still be many different approaches to get the same exact outcome.
 Throughout my academic career, I’ve always hated school for the most part.
 I only realize that after finishing college, that I absolutely love learning, I just hated learning stuff I didn’t find particularly interesting or useful.
 Most of school was just reciting things.
 Since college I’ve read hundreds of books on all various topics that I find interesting in.
 Going back to the kitchen and table analogy.
 I went to the school with the table mindset, eating whatever course was presented to me.
 Out of college when there weren’t any restrictions to what I could learn, I was in the kitchen designing my own education.
-Shereef encourages us take this boot camp experience into our own hands.
-Instead doing the bare minimum just to get by, I should figure out what I want to get out of this experience, and put in my best effort to make every moment of my 9 weeks at the boot camp count.
-I know have the mindset of an apprentice for software developer, and know there is a long journey ahead of me.
-I want to end this post with a quote.>You don’t start out saying you’re going to build a wall.
-You don’t start off saying “I’m going to build the biggest, baddest, greatest wall ever.”
-You start with a brick.
-You say “I’m going to lay this brick as perfectly as a brick can be laid.”
-Do that every single day and soon you’ll have a PERFECT wall. – Will Smith